soar-is-hiring/soar-is-hiring.github.io/_posts/2019-08-05-Research Engineer.md

 The initial contract is for 1 year (with possibility of extension).
 The salary range is SGD 45K - 60K per annum.
 Singapore's tax is around 3%-5% of the annual salary.
 Applicants will be reviewed on first-come-first-serve basis.

-Interested candidates should send their CV to Associate Professor David Lo (davidlo@smu.edu.sg) for more information.
+Interested candidates should send their CV to Associate Professor David Lo (davidlo[at]smu.edu.sg) for more information.

 You can find out more information about research that we do at: